Industry Insights

 It's not just that social costs are rising—the rules of the digital advertising game are changing, too.

 Where once you could bank on low CPMs, hyper-targeted ads, and a reliable stream of conversions, the landscape now looks very different.
-Platforms like Meta are reshaping how attribution works, privacy updates have chipped away at precise targeting, and the last-click model—once the Holy Grail of measurement—isn't built for how viewers behave today.
+Platforms are reshaping how attribution works, privacy updates have chipped away at precise targeting, and the last-click model—once the Holy Grail of measurement—isn't built for how viewers behave today.

 For example, audiences are fragmenting.
 They aren't just scrolling anymore—they're watching, streaming, and switching devices all day long.
-At the end of the day?
-No single channel can capture it all.
+At the end of the day, no single channel can capture it all.

 That's why smart marketers aren't just looking for another channel—they're looking for balance.
 Ideally, with a mix that expands reach, deepens attention, and holds up when algorithms (invariably) shift again.